RotorHazard/VRxC-Fusion/README.md

 RotorHazard 4.0 or later is required.

-Install through the "Community Plugins" area within RotorHAzard.
+Install through the "Community Plugins" area within RotorHazard.
 Alternately, copy the `vrx_tbs` plugin into the plugins directory of your RotorHazard data directory.

 ### Communicator